-Child & Adolescent Development, Peer Networks, Peer Influence, Development of Ethnically Diverse and Immigrant Youth, Psychological Adjustment, Health-Risk Behavior, Social Network Analysis, Social Neuroendocrinology (Cortisol and Testosterone)
+Adolescent Development, Development of Ethnically Diverse and Immigrant Youth, Psychological Adjustment, Social Networks, Peer Influence, Social Network Analysis, Physiological Processes to Stress, Social Status, and Immunity

 Dr. Olga Kornienko is an Assistant Professor of Applied Developmental Psychology at George Mason University.
-Her research examines how peer networks promote and constrain psychological adaptation, development, and health across the lifespan, and particularly during adolescence.
+Her research examines how peer networks promote and constrain psychological adaptation, intergroup processes, development, and health across adolescence and young adulthood.
 Her work seeks to (1) inform strategies and tactics for mitigating negative and leveraging salubrious peer influence in social groups and (2) use this research to promote positive development and health.

 Dr. Kornienko approaches her research from an interdisciplinary perspective drawing on theories and methods from developmental psychology, human development and family science, network science, and behavioral endocrinology.
-She employs longitudinal research designs, social network analysis, and advanced statistical modeling approaches to understand how social dynamics shape developmental and psychosocial outcomes.
-She uses multi-method assessment tools including self- and peer reports, salivary measurement of hormones related to stress and social status to capture youth development in the naturalistic settings (e.g., schools, organizations).
+She employs longitudinal research designs, social network analysis, and advanced statistical modeling approaches to understand how social dynamics shape developmental, psychosocial, and physiological outcomes.
+She uses multi-method assessment tools including self- and peer reports, salivary measurement of hormones related to stress and social status, and immune system biomarkers to capture youth development in the naturalistic settings (e.g., schools, organizations).

 Kornienko, O., Schaefer, D. R., Ha, T., & Granger, D. A. (2020).
 Loneliness and cortisol are associated with social network regulation.
 Social Neuroscience. doi: 10.1080/17470919.2019.1709540.